thingsboard/thingsboard.github.io/_includes/docs/faq.md

                 <div class="tb-faq-question">
                     <div class="tb-faq-question-title" onclick="toggleTbFaq(this)">Does ThingsBoard support role-based access control (RBAC)?</div>
                     <div class="tb-faq-answer">
+                        {% if page.docsPrefix contains "paas/" or docsPrefix contains "paas/" or page.docsPrefix == "pe/" or docsPrefix == "pe/" %}
+                        <p>Yes, ThingsBoard supports <a href="/docs/pe/user-guide/rbac/" target="_blank">RBAC</a>.</p>
+                        <p>Professional Edition includes advanced RBAC with custom roles, hierarchical permissions, and group-based access control.</p>
+                        {% else %}
                         <p>Community Edition supports a <b>straight-forward security model</b> with three main roles: System administrator, Tenant administrator, and Customer user.
 A system administrator is able to manage tenants, while a tenant administrator manages devices, dashboards, customers, and other entities that belong to a particular tenant.
 Customer user is able to view dashboards and control devices that are assigned to a specific customer.</p>
-                        {% if page.docsPrefix contains "paas/" or docsPrefix contains "paas/" or page.docsPrefix == "pe/" or docsPrefix == "pe/" %}
-                        <p>Yes, ThingsBoard supports <a href="/docs/pe/user-guide/rbac/" target="_blank">RBAC</a>.</p>
-                        <p>Professional Edition includes advanced RBAC with custom roles, hierarchical permissions, and group-based access control.</p>
                         {% endif %}
                     </div>
                 </div>